-2018 BROWARD COUNTY
+2020 - 2021 BROWARD COUNTY

-OPIOID PREVENTION
+OPIATE PREVENTION

 INFORMATION & RESOURCE GUIDE

-Drug Use and Addiction People initiate drug use for a variety of reasons, including the alleviation of emotional or physical pain/trauma.
+Substance Use and Addiction

+People initiate substance use for a variety of reasons, including the alleviation of emotional or physical pain/trauma.
 This includes sexual and domestic abuse and post-traumatic distress disorder.
-Approximately 60% - 70% of alcohol and drug users have a history of pain, abuse and PTSD.
-Alternatively, people may use drugs or alcohol in social settings for a variety of reasons including: To feel good: The euphoria caused by opiates is followed by feelings of relaxation and satisfaction.
-To feel better: Stress, anxiety, depression and PTSD can play a major role in abusing drugs.
+Approximately 60% - 70% of people with alcohol and substance use disorders have a history of pain, abuse or PTSD.

+Alternatively, people may use substances or alcohol in social settings for a variety of reasons including:

+To feel good: The euphoria caused by opiates is followed by feelings of relaxation and satisfaction.

+To feel better: Stress, anxiety, depression and PTSD can play a major role in abusing substances.

 To do better: Stimulants and steroids can chemically produce a false perception of enhanced cognitive and athletic abilities.

 Curiosity or peer pressure: Teens are influenced by thoughts that "everyone is doing it."

 Many factors contribute to the likelihood of addiction.
-These can include: Biology/Genes: Scientists estimate that genetic factors account for 40-60% of a person's vulnerability to addiction.
+These can include:

+Biology/Genes: Scientists estimate that genetic factors account for 40-60% of a person's vulnerability to addiction.

 Environment: Chaotic home and abuse, family use and attitudes, peer and community may influence addiction.

-Early Use: The earlier a person begins to use drugs the more likely he or she will develop a problem.
-Methods of Administration: Smoking, intranasal snorting, or injecting a drug increases its addictive potential.
-Heroin use is part of a larger substance abuse problem.
-Heroin is a highly addictive opioid drug with a high risk of overdose and death for users. - Nearly all people who used heroin also used at least 1 other drug. - Most used at least 3 other drugs.
+Early Use: The earlier a person begins to use substances, the more likely he or she will develop a problem.

+Methods of Administration: Smoking, intranasal snorting, or injecting a substance increases its addictive potential.

+Heroin use is part of a larger substance use problem.

+Heroin is a highly addictive opioid drug with a high risk of overdose and death for users.

+- Nearly all people who used heroin also used at least 1 other drug. - Most used at least 3 other drugs.

-SOURCE: National Survey on Drug Use and Health People who are addicted to ...
+SOURCE: National Survey on Drug Use and Health

+People who are addicted to ...

-ALCOHOL are
+ALCOHOL

 MARIJUANA

 COCAINE

-90

 Rx OPIOID PAINKILLERS are

-15X

 ... more likely to be addicted to heroin.

-Cycle of Addiction: Risk and Protective Factors Research has shown that the key risk periods for drug abuse occur during major transitions in people's lives.
-Key transition times include: Elementary school to middle school:
+Cycle of Addiction: Risk and Protective Factors

+Research has shown that the key risk periods for substance use occur during major transitions in people's lives.
+Key transition times include:

+Elementary school to middle school:

-Due to a wider peer group and pressure for greater academic performance, students may encounter cigarettes, alcohol, and drugs for the first time.
-Entering high school: Because of additional social, psychological, and educational challenges, students may be exposed to greater availability of cigarettes, alcohol and drugs and attendance at social engagements involving alcohol and drugs.
-Late adolescence: Moving away from home and away from parental supervision (for example, to attend college) may introduce substance abuse, particularly alcohol, as a problem during this time.
-Young adulthood: Newly entering the workforce or getting married and greater responsibility can cause people to confront new challenges and stressors that may place them at risk for alcohol and drug abuse in an adult environment.
+Due to a wider peer group and pressure for greater academic performance, students may encounter cigarettes, e-cigarettes, alcohol, and substances for the first time.

+Entering high school: Because of additional social, psychological, and educational challenges, students may be exposed to greater availability of cigarettes, e-cigarettes, alcohol and substances and attendance at social engagements involving alcohol and substances.

+Late adolescence: Moving away from home and away from parental supervision (for example, to attend college) may introduce substance use, particularly alcohol, as a problem during this time.

+Young adulthood: Newly entering the workforce or getting married and having greater responsibility can cause people to confront new challenges and stressors that may place them at risk for alcohol and other substance use in an adult environment.

 Strengthening protective factors including positive attitudes, beliefs, and social norms can help youth successfully navigate these transition periods.

+Prescription Medications

-Prescription Medications Some medications have psychoactive (mindaltering) properties and, because of that, are sometimes abused.
-Abuse happens when medicines are taken for reasons or in ways not intended by a doctor, or in greater amounts than directed, or taken by someone other than the person for whom they are prescribed.
-Prescription and over the counter drugs are, after marijuana and alcohol, the most commonly abused substances by Americans fourteen and older.
+Some medications have psychoactive (mindaltering) properties and, because of that, are sometimes misused.
+Misuse happens when medicines are taken for reasons or in ways not intended by a doctor, or in greater amounts than directed, or taken by someone other than the person for whom they are prescribed.
+Prescription and over the counter medicines are, after marijuana and alcohol, the most commonly misused substances by Americans fourteen and older.

 It is 50 important to either dispose of or lock up unused meds.

 If you are going to lock them up, get a safe!